yorickdewid/CarbonVPN-doc/TUTORIAL.md

 #Note
-We assume you have installed or compiled CarbonVPN succesfully.
+Assuming you have installed or compiled CarbonVPN successfully.

 ## 1. Setup Server
 First step set server config or uncomment in __vpn.conf__